concord-consortium/lab/readme.md

     *** LOCAL GEMS ***

-    bundler (1.1.3)
+    bundler (1.2.4)

-If Bundler is not installed install it now:
+If Bundler is not installed install it now into the global gemset for ruby-1.9.3-p392

+    $ rvm gemset use global
     $ gem install bundler
-    Fetching: bundler-1.1.3.gem (100%)
+    Fetching: bundler-1.2.4.gem (100%)
-    Successfully installed bundler-1.1.3
+    Successfully installed bundler-1.2.4
     1 gem installed

 #### nodejs and npm, the Node Package Manager